felixms/arma-rcon-class-php/README.md

 * `disconnect()`: Closes the current connection.
 * `object reconnect()`: Closes the current connection & creates a new one.
 * `resource getSocket()`: Get the socket, which is used by ARC to send commands to the server.
-* `boolean getSocketStream(int $loop, boolean $debug)`: Get constant socket stream. $loop = numbers of socket data until exiting the method.
-It is not required to fill both parameters by calling this function.
-Default setting: getSocketStream(-1, false).
+* `boolean getSocketStream(int $loop, boolean $closeCon, boolean $debug)`: Get constant socket stream. $loop = numbers of socket data until exiting the method. $closeCon allows you to disconnect or not when done looping in this method.
+Note that the sequence will be reset.
+It is not required to fill all parameters by calling this method.
+Default setting: getSocketStream(-1, false, false).

 *See [here](https://community.bistudio.com/wiki/BattlEye#RCon_commands "BattlEye Wiki") for more information about BattlEye commands*
 <br>